Biometix/biometix.github.io/playbook/api.md

 ## Integration

 BQAT API is designed to be a self-contained backend service for biometrics analysis.
-Just call the endpoint from your frontend.
+It could be considered the endpoint from the front-end product.

-> The codebase in this repo did not include proper configuration for production environment, you may want to set up your proxy server, domain, web server workers, etc.
+> The codebase in this repository does not include proper configuration for production environment, so you may want to set up your proxy server, domain, web server workers, etc.

 ## Workflow